luminosuslight/pathology-ml-model-training/README.md

 # Interactive Deep Learning Tool for Cell Segmentation and Analysis
 An tool to enable biologists to train machine learning models for their own pathology images.

+Open the **example projects** in the client to learn how to use the software.

 ## Client

 ### Requirements